 - EPSRC postdoctoral fellowships.
 (Martin Kalck and Guillaume Pouchin were funded through these.)

 - Research Fellowships from the Royal Commission of 1851 for 3 years.

 - Two-year Newton fellowship for people currently based overseas.

 - Royal Society Dorothy Hodgkin Fellowships.

 - Our own Seggie Brown Fellowships.
-(Currently Hendrik Suess is a Seggie Brown Fellow.)
+(Brent Pym was recently a Seggie Brown Fellow.)

-- EPSRC Career Fellowships for 5 years.
-(Michael Wemyss was awarded one of these.)
+- EPSRC Early Career Fellowships for 5 years.

 (5) is usually advertised in November.
 Ideally contact us in late August for (7).
 Applicants for (1) and (6) can apply at any time, but there are specified times when panels meet to decide on funding: contacting us in either November/December or May/June makes most sense.